SUBMISSIONS WINDOW FOR UFO 7 ARE OPEN APRIL 1, 2018 – APRIL 30 2018.

 PAYMENT: $0.10 per word + contributor copy.
 Payment will be made upon acceptance.
 Our preferred method of payment is via PayPal, but you may request a check.

 FORMAT: RTF or DOC.
 Standard Manuscript Format or something close to it (We won’t take points off if you prefer Courier over Times New Roman or some such).

 RIGHTS SOUGHT: First Worldwide print and electronic English Language rights.
 Exclusivity for 90 days from date of release.
-Non-exclusive rights to keep the anthology in print across different publishing platforms afterward.
+Non-exclusive print, e-book, and audio rights afterward.
 Preview sample contract.

 POLICIES & RESPONSE TIME: No reprints, multiple or simultaneous submissions please.
 Do not send any stories we already considered for a previous UFO volume or any other anthology edited by Alex Shvartsman.
 You may query after 30 days.
 Please send only one submission per author unless directly invited to send more.